CLAUDIOPINHEIRO/EDA_Financial_Markets_Development/README.md

 ## Design

-As a design, object constancy with multiple sets of time series were chosen.
+As a design, a multi-series line chart with object constancy was chosen.
 The viewer can select the indexes by marking them and in a second step selecting the currency lens in a menu.
 By changing the lens, the data will automatically and seemlessly adapt.

+As an alternative, a visualisation via boxplots or barcharts might have also worked for making the degree of change for different indexes visible.
+For plotting the daily change of multiple indexes simultaneously, a line chart design works well, reduces visual complexity and was therefore chosen.

 ## Feedback

-The first visualisation ([index1.html](https://github.com/MertonBoerlin/EDA_Financial_Markets_Development/blob/master/index1.html)) was shared in the udacity forum as well as three friends from a shared coworking space.
+The first visualisation ([index1.html](https://github.com/MertonBoerlin/EDA_Financial_Markets_Development/blob/master/index1.html)) was shared in the udacity forum as well as with three friends from a shared coworking space.

 There was positive and negative feedback.
 Suggestions for improvement were:

 - label the y-axis
 - convert data from overall price to daily change

-Through the help of a truly awesome udacity forum mentor, some debugging in regard to object constancy were implemented.
+Through the help of a truly awesome udacity forum mentor, some debugging in regard to object constancy was implemented.

 ## References